Facebook courts journalists with newswire tool

 "News is finding a bigger audience on Facebook than ever before, and journalists and media organizations have become an integral part of Facebook," wrote Andy Mitchell, director of news and global media partnership at Facebook, in a blog post announcing FB Newswire.

 Social media platforms have become a gold mine for journalists.
-Facebook, Twitter, Google's YouTube and others are rich in source material, as many people around the world use them to communicate, including during periods of upheaval.
+Facebook, Twitter (TWTR.N), Google's (GOOGL.O) YouTube and others are rich in source material, as many people around the world use them to communicate, including during periods of upheaval.

 Acknowledging that many journalists use Twitter to uncover material, Facebook is also providing a Twitter feed, @FBNewswire.